 - 1/2 lb asparagus, trimmed and cut into 1-1/2-inch pieces

-- 1 cup frozen peas (preferably petite)
+- 1 cup frozen peas, preferably petite

 - 2 tablespoons flat-leaf parsley, chopped

-- Bring a large pot of salted water to a rapid boil over high heat.
+- Bring a large pot of salted water to a boil over high heat.

-- Heat the remaining 4 tablespoons olive oil in a large skillet over medium heat.
+- Heat 4 tablespoons of olive oil in a large skillet over medium heat.
 Add the onion and sauté until soft and translucent, 3 to 4 minutes.

 - Deglaze the pan with the wine, scraping up any browned bits that may have accumulated on the bottom.

-- Increase the heat to medium-high and cook until the asparagus is tender, 3 to 4 minutes.
+- Increase the heat to medium-high and cook until the asparagus is tender 3 to 4 minutes.
 Season to taste with salt and pepper.